foundersandcoders/old-coursebook/projects/week2.md

 Similar to last week, you have Wednesday and Thursday to build the majority of your project, with code reviews on Friday morning.
 On Friday we'll also have final presentations in the afternoon.

-Other than the code reviews from your peers, there will also be an external adjudicator from one of the APIs coming down on Friday afternoon to look at the projects.
+Other than the code reviews from your peers, there will also be an external reviewer coming on Friday afternoon to look at the projects.

 #### APIs:
 Select from these three APIs: